BunnyEncoder20/obsidian_vault/work-study/worklog.md

 **[08/10/25 16:30] varun@backend >>** containerized lms-backend including core stack components: Nestjs, PostgreSQL and redis.

 **[09/10/25 17:15] varun@backend >>** Integrated PrismaORM into docker-compose setup.
 It was NOT easy. generating client and running migrations still pending on image.

+I can't do this anymore, I just put away too much work to continue tracking like this...